InquisitiveAS/swisskSDT_AS/README.md

 HTTP,JSON,HTML,XML

-CI/CD Pipeline

-Design Patterns

-(Will add more as I discover the holy grail of Computer Science)
+(Will add more as I selfexplore the holy grail of Computer Science)

 COPYRIGHT & LICENSING
 **********************